Humphrey Ker: Wrexham A.F.C. and Welcome to Wrexham

-While filming the opening season of Mythic Quest, Ker introduced his fandom for English football, and watching midweek matches of Liverpool F.C., to fellow actor, and Executive Producer of Mythic Quest, Rob McElhenney.
+While filming the opening season of Mythic Quest, Ker introduced his fandom for English football, and watching midweek matches of Liverpool F.C., to fellow actor, and executive producer of Mythic Quest, Rob McElhenney.
 During the COVID-19 lockdowns, Ker recommended McElhenney watch the sports series documentaries Sunderland ’Til I Die and All Or Nothing.
 Ker later said of McElhenney:"I thought, 'That’s the key to this.
 He's a storyteller.
 He needs to understand the story of football'...
 The All Or Nothing documentaries are very good, but they don't cut to the heart of the game, which is the fans.
 Rob being Rob, he devoured every documentary.
 He's a doer, so he said, 'Let's buy a football club'."Not long after exposing McElhenney to the fanaticism of the sport, McElhenney sent Ker back to his home country to find a football club for McElhenney and his friend, actor Ryan Reynolds, to buy.
 Ker established a set of criteria, among them facilities, fanbase, history and finance.
 Ker's research led him to the Welsh football club Wrexham A.F.C.

 In September 2020, McElhenney and Reynolds announced their intention to buy Wrexham A.F.C.
 In February 2021, Ker was announced as executive director at the club following the takeover by McElhenney and Reynolds.

 The process of Ker's involvement with the club and McElhenney and Reynolds' investment in Wrexham is covered by the multi-season TV documentary series Welcome to Wrexham.

+In September 2026, Ker stepped down from the board of Wrexham A.F.C. and as a trustee of the Wrexham A.F.C.
+Foundation.